yurelle/FBI_Active_Shooter_Incidents/README.md

 ## Known Errors (In the FBI Report's Summary Data)
 There are numerous errors in the 20-year review (2000-2019) report's summary data.

-The summary data in the 20-year review report lists the number of states as: 43 + District of Columbia, but my data lists that count at 44 + District of Columbia.
-This is because the only events which occurred in Delaware were multi-state incidents, and the FBI decided to count both of them for the other state.
-So, the FBI lists Delaware as having zero incidents, while I retain the count of those 2 multi-state incidents.
-Though, admittedly, this is not so much an "error" as a preference, but it does explain why my state count for 2000 - 2019 doesn't match theirs.
+The summary data in the 20-year review report lists the number of States as: 43 + District of Columbia, but my data lists that count at 44 + District of Columbia.
+This is because the only events which occurred in Delaware were multi-State incidents, and the FBI decided to count both of them in the other State.
+So, the FBI lists Delaware as having zero incidents, while I retain the count of those 2 multi-State incidents.
+Though, admittedly, this is not so much an "error" as a preference, but it does explain why my State count for 2000 - 2019 doesn't match theirs.

-The 20-year review report is wrong for 2019, assuming the FBI's 2019 report is correct.
-If you take the summary numbers from the 2019 report for casualty break down, and add the two new 2019 incidents, it produces numbers that don't match the 20-year review summary numbers for 2019.
+The 20-year review report is wrong for 2019, assuming that the 2019 report is correct.
+If you take the summary numbers from the 2019 report for casualty break down, and add the two new 2019 incidents from the 20-year review report, it produces numbers that don't match the 20-year review summary numbers for 2019.
 But, if you do the reverse, and look at the 2020 report's "previous year" data for 2019, the casualty numbers are different from the 20-year review report's numbers, and these new updated values match my data.

 Also, in the 20-year review report, in the "20-Year Active Shooter Summary" on page 4, the chart in the bottom right corner ("Other Shooter Outcomes"), lists the number of "Shooters at large" as 5, but the last sentence of the text description below the info graphic, says there were only 4 ("4 at large.").
 The "correct" value appears to be 5, since on page 25 of the same PDF, the "Shooter Outcomes" summary charts, also list 5 as the number of "at large" shooters.

 Also, it claims 18 events for Ohio, but the name "ohio" only occurrs in 17 of the event descriptions, for years 2019 and before.

-Also, there are several states which under-count the number of incidents, but this is assumed to be a part of the FBI arbitrarily choosing where to count multi-state incidents.
-For example, 2 incidents took place in Delaware, but both were multi-state incidents, and both were counted in other states, so Delaware shows a count of zero in the FBI report.
+Also, there are several States which under-count the number of incidents, but this is assumed to be a part of the FBI arbitrarily choosing where to count multi-State incidents.
+For example, 2 incidents took place in Delaware, but both were multi-State incidents, and both were counted in other States, so Delaware shows a count of zero in the FBI report.

-However, not all such undercounting states can be accounted for in this way.
+However, not all such undercounting States can be accounted for in this way.
 For example, the 20-year review report lists Indiana as having 4 total incidents.
-However, there are 5 incidents from 2000 to 2019 which declare their state to be Indiana:
+However, there are 5 incidents from 2000 to 2019 which declare their State to be Indiana:
 * Incident #7   "Nu-Wood Decorative Millwork Plant"
 * Incident #9   "Bertrand Products, Inc."
 * Incident #162 "Martin's Supermarket"
 * Incident #260 "Noblesville West Middle School"
-* Incident #329 "North Side Neighborhood in Evansville, Indiana" And all of their provided descriptions exclusively mention Indiana; they do not even mention another state, so this discrepancy cannot be the result of counting one of these incidents for another state.
-There is a 6th incident which mentioned Indiana, but the event occurred in Ohio; the shooter was just caught in Indiana, so that wouldn't solve it either.
+* Incident #329 "North Side Neighborhood in Evansville, Indiana"

+And all of their provided descriptions exclusively mention Indiana; they do not even mention another State, so this discrepancy cannot be the result of counting one of these incidents for another State.
+There is also a 6th incident which mentioned Indiana, but the event occurred in Ohio; the shooter was just caught in Indiana, so that wouldn't solve it either.

 * Incident #22 "Watkins Motor Lines"

-To verify, run the following query:
+To verify this, run the following query:
 ```
 SELECT *
   FROM fbi_active_shooters.rawIncidentDescriptions